k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/amazon-s3/_index.md

 kubectl get cassandrarestore helm-test -o yaml
 ```

-The output will show the restore operation’s start time and that the `cassandraDatacenter` is being recreated.
+The output will show the restore operation's start time and that the `cassandraDatacenter` is being recreated.

 You can also examine the in-progress logs: